ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The AS can signal that the use of Group OSCORE is REQUIRED for the issued access token, by including the 'ace_profile' parameter with the value "coap_group_oscore" in the access token response.
 The client MUST use Group OSCORE towards all the resource servers for which this access token is valid.
 Usually, it is assumed that constrained devices will be pre-configured with the necessary profile, so that this kind of profile signaling can be omitted.

 * The AS MUST NOT include the 'rs_cnf' parameter defined in {{RFC9201}}.
 In general, the AS is not aware of the authentication credentials (and public keys included thereof) that the RSs use in the OSCORE group.
-Also, the client is able to retrieve the authentication credentials of other group members from the responsible Group Manager, both upon joining the group or later on as a group member (e.g., as defined in {{I-D.ietf-ace-key-groupcomm-oscore}}).
+Instead, the client is able to retrieve the authentication credentials of other group members from the responsible Group Manager, both upon joining the group or later on as a group member, e.g., as specified in {{Sections 6 and 9.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * According to this document, the AS includes the 'access_token' parameter specifying the issued access token in the access token response.
 The alternative Short Distribution Chain (SDC) workflow where the access token is uploaded by the AS directly to the RS is described in {{I-D.ietf-ace-workflow-and-params}}.